deepaucksharma/qualtrics-new-relic-nps-poc/docs/troubleshooting.md

 2. Check the browser console for client-side errors
 3. Document the exact steps to reproduce the issue
 4. Create an issue in the GitHub repository with all collected information
+5. Include any NRQL queries you're using and their results